ZSRSSC/ZS-VIDAT/README.md

 **Extracting visual features**

+Follow the instructions in ZS-ViDAT/data/xlsa17/code/readme.txt file in order to obtain res101.mat and att_splits.mat files, and place them in ZS-ViDAT/data/xlsa17/data/{dataset}/... .

-Run the given commands in order to extract the visual features of four datasets:
+Run the specified commands in order to extract the visual features of four datasets:

 ```
 $ python preprocessing.py --dataset UCM --compression --device cuda:0